Infrasym/laravel-favicon-vite-plugin/README.md

 ```js
 import favicons from '@infrasym/laravel-favicon-vite-plugin';
 ```
-Add the plugin to your `vite.config.js` file.
+Add the plugin to your `vite.config.js` file:

 ```js
 export default defineConfig({